26 Fun Things to Do in Edinburgh with Kids (Free Options)

 24. Take a Train Ride

-It’s not about the destination it’s about the journey, as the quote goes and a train ride is always a hit with younger kids.
+As the saying goes, it’s not about the destination; it’s about the journey, and a train ride is always a hit with younger kids.

-Go one train stop further than South Queensferry (Dalmeny) to the Kingdom of Fife to travel over the iconic Forth Rail Bridge, an UNESCO World Heritage site.
+Go one train stop further than South Queensferry (Dalmeny) to the Kingdom of Fife to travel over the iconic Forth Rail Bridge, a UNESCO World Heritage site.

-A little trickier to please in addition to above check out the following for your older clan members:
+In addition to the above check out the following for your older clan members:

 • Alien Rock – Indoor climbing – 8 Pier Place, Newhaven